Legislation and corporate governance

-The Act defines the powers of the Government and Parliament when decisions are made to acquire or relinquish control in a state-owned company.
-In addition, the Act clarifies the division of powers between the Government plenary session and the ministry responsible for ownership steering.
-Moreover, the Act sets out provisions concerning the sale of shares and restructuring of the ownership base.
+State ownership policy and ownership steering are governed by the Ownership Steering Act (1368/2007).
+The Act applies to decision making involving state shareholdings and shareholder control in both state majority-owned companies and associated companies.
+It defines the powers of the Government and Parliament when decisions are made to acquire or relinquish control in a state-owned company.
+The Act also specifies the division of powers between the Government plenary session and the ministry responsible for ownership steering.
+In addition, it includes provisions related to the sale of shares and corporate restructuring.

 Aside from the State Shareholdings and Ownership Steering Act, some state-owned companies are subject to special legislation governing the field of activity involved, such as the Act on Credits and Guarantees Provided by the State-Owned Specialist Financing Company and the laws concerning alcoholic beverages.

 The activities of all limited companies are governed by the Limited Liability Companies Act.
 Additionally, listed companies are required to comply with the Securities Markets Act and the guidelines issued by the Financial Supervisory Authority and the Helsinki Stock Exchange.

 Good corporate governance refers to good overall decision making and control that works smoothly.
 State ownership steering complies with the OECD Principles of Corporate Governance that are based on cooperation among the OECD countries.